BA (Hons) Professional Development (Creative Industries)

 Two years, part time

-The BA (Hons) in Professional Development (Creative Industries) is intended to develop your professional knowledge and skills enabling you to engage with methodologies and theories, linking with practical design required to pursue a career in the creative industries.
+The combined FdA Creative Industries and BA (Hons) in Professional Development (Creative Industries) is intended to develop your professional knowledge and skills enabling you to engage with methodologies and theories required to pursue a career in the creative industries.

 Three times during the programme, you engage with your emerging career and learn from that engagement each time.
 For example, a module in the first stage is Critical Professional Practice.
 In this, you select a topic from your professional or volunteering role outside of college, and by researching and applying that research to your role, you enhance the understanding of your job in context.